yagmursabirli/ai-billing-agent/README.md

   - **Intent** (e.g., `QUERY_BILL`, `PAY_BILL`)
   - **Parameters** (e.g., `month: March`)

+### 🔥 Real-Time Data Management
+**Google Firebase (Firestore)** is integrated into the architecture to handle real-time messaging.
+Every user input and AI response is stored in Firestore to ensure a persistent chat history and real-time UI updates.

 ### 🔌 Backend APIs
 - REST APIs hosted on **Render**
 - Handle billing logic and transactions